Clinical Law Program

 Recommended: Labor Law, Employment Law, Employment Discrimination, Professional Responsibility

-NOTE: All sessions held at Seattle U. or Fair Work Center; students must meet conflict of interest rules.
+NOTE: All sessions held at Seattle U.; students must meet conflict of interest rules.

 Application Faculty: